Prepaid Solar Leases & PPAs: A New Path to Owning Solar | Solar.com

 How do prepaid solar leases and PPAs work?

 In a prepaid solar lease or PPA, a third party owns the system, claims the tax credit, and agrees to monitor, maintain, and service the array during their hold period.
-The homeowner “prepays” for the value of the system, and after 6 years, can have the system transferred to them outright.
+The homeowner “prepays” for the value of the system, and after 6 years, has the option to take ownership.

 1. A third-party developer installs and owns the solar system.

-2. The homeowner prepays ~70% of system value upfront (or via a loan).
+2. The homeowner prepays ~70% of system value upfront (or finances with a loan).

-3. The third party claims the 48E federal solar tax.
+3. The third party claims the 48E federal solar tax credit.

 4. The system operates as a lease/PPA for 6 years, with the third-party owner responsible for monitoring and maintenance.

-5. After the tax credit recapture period, system ownership can be transferred to the homeowner.
+5. After the 6-year tax credit recapture period, the homeowner can choose to take ownership of the system.

 6. The homeowner owns the system with no payments and is responsible for monitoring and maintenance.